 Solar observing sessions will be held in the late morning/early afternoon for one week at the Campus Observatory, southeast of Foellinger Auditorium.
-Observing will take place on the south lawn of the Observatory (between the Observatory and Morrow Plots) using telescopes with specially-designed filters.
+Observing will take place in the Observatory Dome using the 12-inch telescope with specially-designed filters.
 These filters block 99.999% of the sunlight and make it safe to observe the Sun.
 Astronomy Department personnel will be present to operate and explain the telescope and the solar phenomena being viewed.
 Freely ask questions and sketch what you see.

 DATES & TIMES

 The scheduled dates & times for solar observing are listed below.

 - Monday, April 15, 10:30am - 2:30 pm

 - Tuesday, April 16, 10:30am - 2:30 pm

 - Wednesday, April 17, 10:30am - 2:30 pm

 - Thursday, April 18, 10:30am - 2:30 pm

 You may arrive when you wish, but be sure to allow approximately 20-30 minutes complete the observations before the end of session.